Fraunhofer-SCAI/ScaiIlp/readme.md

             * libOsi
             * libOsiClp

+5. When you want to compile for 32 bit platforms:
+    * Choose "Build" -> "Configuration Manager".
+    * In the "Active solution platform" dropdown menu, select "Edit" and rename "Win32" to "x86".

-5. Choose "Build" -> "Configuration Manager".
+   Choose "Build" -> "Configuration Manager".
 Choose the "Active solution platform" depending on your needs:
-    * Choose "Win32" when compiling for 32 bit platforms
+    * Choose "x86" when compiling for 32 bit platforms
     * Choose "x64" when compiling for 64 bit platforms

 6. In the Solution Explorer, mark the following 7 projects: